dbierer/php-iii-jan-2019/README.md

     * https://github.com/dbierer/php-iii-jul-2018

 ## ERRATA
-* runTransactionModel doesn't seem to work
+* file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/3/12: EventManager needs to be rewritten
-* file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/3/12: EventManager needs to be rewritten (see repo for rewrites)
+    * see files in the directory structure `/php3/src/` and `/php3/src/ModSPL/StandardDatastructures/SplPriorityQueue`in the repo for rewrites
 * file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/3/42: use the autoloader to avoid the 3rd `require` statement
 ```
 // runLoader.php in the SPL Functions area in the VM